ashishpawar517/GemCoin/README.md

 #### How to run this code

-1. Make sure Ganache is running
+1. Make sure Ganache is running.
+Also add seed to metamask setup.
 2. Clone this repository
 3. Open command line in the cloned folder,
    - To install dependencies, run `npm install`